Södermalm: Overview

-The Södermalm district covers the island of the same name (formerly called Åsön), which, however, is not fully separated from the peninsula of Södertörn (or the rest of the Swedish mainland), as water to both its north and south does not flow freely but passes through a lock and a man-made waterway.
+The Södermalm district covers the island of the same name (formerly called Åsön), which originally was not fully separated from the peninsula of Södertörn (or the rest of the Swedish mainland).
+Since the Danvik Canal was completed in 1929, water on both its north and south sides have flowed freely to the Baltic Sea, albeit passing through a lock and a man-made waterway.

 Södermalm is connected to its surrounding areas by a number of bridges.
 It connects to Gamla stan to the north by Slussen, a grid of road and rail and a lock separating the lake Mälaren from the Baltic Sea, to Långholmen to the northwest by one of the city's larger bridges, Västerbron, to the islet Reimersholme to the west, to Liljeholmen to the southwest by the bridge Liljeholmsbron, to Årsta by Årstabron and Skansbron, to Johanneshov by Johanneshovsbron and Skanstullsbron to the south, and, finally, to Södra Hammarbyhamnen to the east by Danvikstull Bridge.

 Administratively, Södermalm is part of Stockholm Municipality.
 It constitutes, together with Gamla stan and some other districts, from 2007 the administrative district Södermalms stadsdelsområde, often translated as Södermalm borough.